Alan Russell: Early life and education

-Russell was the youngest of four children of Mark E. Russell and Carolyn Lois Russell.
-He grew up in Sunnyvale, California where his father was a City Councilman and Mayor.
+Alan Russell was born the youngest of four children of Mark E. Russell and Carolyn Lois Russell.
+He grew up in Sunnyvale, California, where his father was a city councilman and mayor.
 His grandfather and great-grandfather were also mayors.
 Russell's parents met while serving in the Navy, where his father was second-in-command of a tug in Alaska and his mother was a naval flight nurse who tended to the wounded being flown out of Korea.
-She was also a member of the Ninety-Nines, an International organization for female pilots.
+She was also a member of the Ninety-Nines, an international organization for female pilots.

-Russell's early childhood was spent in Sunnyvale, California and Short Hills, New Jersey.
-In 1972 Russell's family moved to La Jolla, California.
-He played varsity basketball for two years, and in his senior year ended up second-team All Coast League.
+Russell's early childhood was spent in Sunnyvale and in Short Hills, New Jersey.
+In 1972, Russell's family moved to La Jolla, California.
+He played varsity basketball for two years, and in his senior year ended up second-team All-Coast League.
 Russell went to UC San Diego and was the first Triton player to ever make the varsity basketball team as a freshman, but a back injury caused him to quit the team late in the season.
 While healing, Russell found a writing outlet in the student newspaper, The Triton Times.
-By the time he was a senior Russell was the paper's editor-in-chief.
-Under his tenure the newspaper became independent of the University (later, it was renamed The Guardian).
+By the time he was a senior, Russell was the paper's editor-in-chief.
+Under his tenure, the newspaper became independent of the university (it was later renamed The Guardian).